hykelvinlee42/bing-search-automation/win-edge/README.md

 # bing-search-automation
-The selenium python based automation tool is for completing the Microsoft Rewards daily challenge.
+This Python automation tool uses Selenium for completing the Microsoft Rewards daily challenge.
 ## Getting Started
 ### Prerequisites
 Check edge browser version by entering edge://version in the browser search bar.